dafny-lang/dafny/docs/HowToFAQ/onepage.md

 ## Question

 Is there any difference between a method without a `modifies` clause and a function method with a `reads this` clause?
-I know that the latter you can use in expressionse.
+I know that the latter you can use in expressions.
 Is there anything the former can do that the latter can’t, for example?

 ## Answer